gmdsi/GMDSI_notebooks/README.md

 ## Notebook Contents

 We have endeavoured to make these tutorials as accesible to as many people as possible.
 Workflows demonstrated herein are implemented programmaticaly in Python, employing functionality to interface with PEST/PEST++ available in pyEMU.
 However, concepts and the general approaches described are not limited to programmatic workflows.
 If you are interested in understanding how to implement pyEMU workflows, then you are encouraged to complete the jupyter notebooks yourself.
 If you just want to get a high-level understanding of decision-support modelling concepts and software, then you can simply read through the notebooks without having to run the code yourself.
-You can access complete version of the notebooks in your web browser [__here__](https://gmdsi.github.io/GMDSI_notebooks/).

 GMDSI has also produced a separate set of tutorials which demonstrate non-programmatic approaches to working with PEST/PEST++ available [here](https://gmdsi.org/education/tutorials/).